wcg0011/Comp5000/README.md

 the folder i've uploaded has a good portion of the todo list functionality as well as basic login stuff. a list of what i've completed can be found in the comments of index.jsp at the top.

+all the files i've just uploaded at 12:25pm are in a second branch called todo v0.1